Jbarfield101/Blossom_Music-gen/README.md

 Simple demos for algorithmic music pattern generation.

-A desktop interface built with [Tauri](https://tauri.app/) mirrors the command‑line options and is the recommended way to run the tools interactively.
+A desktop interface built with [Tauri](https://tauri.app/) and a small FastAPI server now share a unified front‑end.
+Templates and scripts live under the top‑level `ui/` directory and are served by FastAPI while the Tauri build points to the same files.
+The `ui/app.js` script detects whether it is running inside the desktop shell or a browser and adjusts its behaviour accordingly.
 Command‑line usage via `start.py` remains available for automation.

 ## Quick Start